Healthy Early Nutrition – Healthy Future

 Load video

-We spoke with Professor Liona Poon, Head for Maternal Medicine, Department of Obstetrics and Gynaecology at the Chinese University of Hong Kong and Vice Chair of the FIGO Committee on Impact of Pregnancy on Long-term Health, about the role dietary and lifestyle choices play before, during as well as after pregnancy during the lactation period.
-In our interview she shared some intruiging insights on the causality of nutrition and a healthy pregnancy.
+Our interview with Professor Liona Poon, Head for Maternal Medicine at the Chinese University of Hong Kong & Prince of Wales Hospital and Vice Chair of the FIGO Committee, looks at the impact of pregnancy on long-term health, including the role of diet and lifestyle choices before, during and after pregnancy, and during the lactation period.
+The expert shared some intriguing insights into the causality of diet and a healthy pregnancy.

 Information for pregnant women, women of childbearing age, new mums and parents-to-be